duarteocarmo/duarteocarmo.com/content/posts/100-retrospectiva-#6.md

 ## Reading

-**[Empire of AI](https://www.goodreads.com/book/show/222725518-empire-of-ai) - Karen Hao**: Allegra is going through a small sleep regression, so I tested a new reading routine this month.
-One chapter per day, usually in the mornings.
+**[Empire of AI](https://www.goodreads.com/book/show/222725518-empire-of-ai) - Karen Hao**: I tested a new reading routine this month: One chapter a day.
 Ended up finishing this one.
-The book has some interesting tidbits about the history of OpenAI and some backstories on its key people.
-Some slightly deeper commentary on the ethics of AI and the infrastructure around.
-But a lot of TMZ-style tech drama that I don't find either interesting or entertaining.
+The book has some interesting tidbits about the history of OpenAI and how it all came to be.
+It also has some slightly deeper commentary on the ethics of AI models and infrastructure build outs.
+Unfortnunately, it had a bit too much _TMZ-style_ tech drama I don't really find interesting.

-**[Inference Engineering](https://www.baseten.co/inference-engineering/) - Philip Kiely**: Since I left this physical stack at home, I picked this one up on my [Palma](/blog/goodbye-kindle-i-dont-think-ill-miss-you.html).
-Even though I'm still early in it, I can already recommend it.
-As I work with larger and larger models, datasets, and infrastructure - it's a great field guide.
+**[Inference Engineering](https://www.baseten.co/inference-engineering/) - Philip Kiely**: I picked this one up on my [Palma](/blog/goodbye-kindle-i-dont-think-ill-miss-you.html).
+Even though I just started, I can already recommend it.
+As I work with larger models, datasets, and infrastructure - it's a great field guide.

+> If the cluster is not on fire, you are not using it enough - Eugene Vinitsky

-**[An unsolicited guide to good research](https://emerge-lab.github.io/papers/an-unsolicited-guide-to-good-research.pdf) - Gaurig Gupta**: A great deck on how to do great research, and how to find interesting problems.
-I liked the framing, pragmatic and to the point.
+**[An unsolicited guide to good research](https://emerge-lab.github.io/papers/an-unsolicited-guide-to-good-research.pdf) - Eugene Vinitsky**: A great deck on how to do great ML research, and how to find interesting problems.
+I liked the framing: pragmatic and to the point. _"If the cluster is not on fire, you are not using it enough."_

 **[How Kimi, Cursor, and Chrome Train Agentic Models with RL](https://www.philschmid.de/kimi-composer-context) - Phil Schmid**: An incredible roundup of the reinforcement learning techniques some of the larger players are using to train models.